Mikaela/mikaela.github.io/pages/bot.markdown

     * [Plugin documentation](https://bot.mikaela.info/plugindoc/)

-The bot doesn't allow people to register by themselves and it might be

-configured to A) only reply to identified users B) not reply on certain channel to anyone C) reply only to owner at certain channel.
-This might change without notice.
+The bot doesn't allow people to register by themselves and it might be configured to A) only reply to identified users B) not reply on certain channel to anyone C) reply only to owner at certain channel.
+This may change without notice.

 Currently only ops on the channels it's on are registered and should be